Note: My Web pages are best viewed with style-sheets enabled.

 In the chart below, developers who have used spam to advertise are indicated with a bold S.

-In the following table, the sites of Web developers themselves were evaluated for three criteria:
+In the following table, the sites of Web developers themselves were evaluated for two criteria:

 Where a plus (+) appears after an HTML error-count, the page could not be initially tested because it lacks an important declaration.
 The page was tested by forcing the validation tool to assume the existence of that declaration.
 This is an error not included in the error-count.